-The new ASIC chip has been designed at KEK by the electronics system group using a 65-nm CMOS process.
+The new ASIC chip has been designed at KEK by the electronics system group.
 This chip consists of eight sets of Amplifier-Shaper-Discriminator (ASD) and Flash Analog-to-Digital Converter (FADC) circuits.
-In the ASD sector, a double-threshold technique is applied, where the lower threshold makes the time-walk effect small and the higher threshold cuts off electrical noise.
-Charged particles that create large energy loss can induce smaller electrical signals, known as cross-talk, in the surrounding channels within an ASIC chip, compared to signals associated with tracks.
+In the ASD sector, a doublethreshold technique is applied, where a lower threshold makes the time-walk effect small and a higher threshold powerfully cuts off small electrical noise.
+20 Charged particles that create large energy loss can induce smaller electrical signals, known as cross-talk, in the surrounding channels within an ASIC chip, compared to signals associated with tracks.
 Cross-talk signals increase the fake rate of the track trigger as background levels increase.
 The higher threshold suppresses cross-talk contamination in data, leading to improvements in both online and offline tracking reconstruction performance.
-Data handling of FADC has about $300\,\mathrm{ns}$ delay from timing information in the present electronics.
+Data handling of FADC has about $300 \,\mathrm{ns}$ delay from timing information in the present electronics.
 FADC gives charge (dE/dx) information, but this is not used for the level-1 trigger decision due to the unacceptable long delay.
-A triggerperformance study shows the use of charge information in the tracking trigger improves the trigger performance.
-The FADC of the new ASIC reduces the delay due to data processing to about $100\,\mathrm{ns}$ and enables the use of charge information in the trigger system.
-The estimated power consumption of $41.3 \,\mathrm{mW/ch}$ is low compared to the total power consumption of the ASIC and ADC on the current board.
+A trigger-performance study shows the use of charge information in the tracking trigger improves the trigger performance.
+The FADC of the new ASIC reduces the delay due to data processing to about $100 \,\mathrm{ns}$ and enables the use of charge information in the trigger system.
+The estimated power consumption of XXX is low compared to the total power consumption of the ASIC and ADC on the current board.